Back from Eternity: Plot

 Crimp tries to take charge of the group, but Vasquel stops him, revealing he has Crimp's revolver – which he gives to Captain Lonagan as the legal authority of the stranded group.
 Late one night, Crimp renders Bostwick temporarily unconscious, steals the revolver, then flees into the jungle.

 Ellis is consistently self-serving, to the disappointment of Louise, who finds herself mutually attracted to the brave and upright co-pilot Brooks.
 When Ellis gets drunk one night and tries to force himself upon Louise, Brooks stops him.
-Louise soon finds herself attracted Brooks and suspects the same of Rena.
+Louise soon finds herself attracted to Brooks and suspects the same of Rena.
 Jealous of Rena, Louise confronts her and the two women, assigned clothes washing duties by Lonagan, have "... a knock-down and drag-out fight" in a nearby stream.

 After a fortnight of effort, the aircraft is nearly repaired.
 Tommy wanders into the jungle but is found by Bostwick and Rena, who discover Crimp's headless body.
 Rena and Tommy return to camp, but local headhunters kill Bostwick with a poison dart.

 Everyone quickly boards the plane, but when Lonagan and Brooks start the engines, they discover an oil leak in one engine.
 Lonagan patches it, but informs the others that it will not hold long.
 With only one good engine, the aircraft can carry only five people – Tommy plus four adults – over the mountains.

 Everyone but Ellis quickly volunteers to be amongst the four who must stay behind and face the headhunters.
-With gun in hand, Vasquel takes charge, saying he will stay and will chose the other three via logic.
+With gun in hand, Vasquel takes charge, saying he will stay and will choose the other three via logic.
 The Spanglers, the most elderly, convince Vasquel they should stay.
 Vasquel selects Ellis as well, then has to kill him when Ellis grabs for the gun.
 The aircraft manages to take off.

 As the headhunters close in, Vasquel saves the Spanglers from torture by shooting them with the last two bullets, then prays as he awaits a horrible death.